Special Needs and Inclusion

 Children are assessed regularly to ensure that they are making the expected progress.
 Some children may need extra help and support, the class teacher is usually the first person to notice that the child needs this extra help.
 If this is the case then they will ask for a meeting with Mrs Deakin to discuss strategies.
 If these strategies are not working and the child is becoming significantly behind their peers in any area then a discussion with parents/carers about the possibility of putting the child on the SEN register will take place.

 Once a discussion has taken place, a final decision will be made by parents/carers, the class teacher and Mrs Deakin regarding the next appropriate steps.

 Lessons are differentiated for all learners, including those with SEND, in order for them to access the learning at their level and make progress.
 Your child will also receive an Individual Provision Map.
 The school has access to a wide range of professionals and outside agencies that we can contact for further support and advice.
 If we feel that outside agency input would benefit your child then we will have a meeting in school to discuss this with you.

-Miss Hunter is able to facilitate a lot of extra contacts to help your child:
+Mrs Deakin is able to facilitate a lot of extra contacts to help your child: